Delegation and Verification Under AI: Theoretical results

-The result indicates that AI assistance reshapes worker quality in a heterogeneous manner.
+Thus, AI assistance reshapes worker quality in heterogeneous ways.
 The regime in which quality remains unchanged largely coincides with the manual-work regime ($(d^\star, s^\star) = (0,0)$).
-Beyond this region, worker quality improves under high verification reliability $\alpha$, but can degrade when $\alpha$ is low, as over-delegation reduces task success.
-Moreover, higher execution efficiency $\beta$ does not necessarily translate into improved worker quality under AI assistance since delegation behavior can weaken the induced utility gain.
+Beyond this, worker quality improves with high verification reliability $\alpha$ but can degrade with low $\alpha$, as over-delegation reduces task success.
+Moreover, a higher execution efficiency $\beta$ does not necessarily translate into improved worker quality under AI assistance since delegation behavior can weaken the induced utility gain.

-{ Figure~\ref{fig:gap} visualizes the three regimes governing how worker quality varies under AI assistance in Theorem~\ref{thm:quality}.
+Figure~\ref{fig:gap} visualizes the three regimes governing how worker quality varies under AI assistance in Theorem~\ref{thm:quality}.
 Notably, there is a specific region in which quality is degraded, located below the intersection point $(\alpha,\beta)=(0.39,\,0.82)$ of the separatrices $\psi$ and $\psi_0$.
 This region highlights a countervailing effect: increasing verification reliability can induce workers to switch from manual work to delegation even when reliability remains insufficient to make delegation quality-improving, thereby triggering over-delegation and reducing quality.

 Moreover, we have $ t = 1 - \frac{C_a + (b_W+\ell_W)(p_w-p_a)}{5} $ (see \eqref{eq:t_val}), which is monotonically increasing in AI ability (i.e., higher $p_a$ or lower $C_a$).
 Consequently, more capable AI enlarges the quality-degradation regime when $\alpha$ is close to $0$.
-This reveals a second countervailing effect: improved AI capability can induce workers with low verification reliability to over-delegate, thereby reducing quality; see also Figure \ref{fig:high_AI}. }
+This reveals a second countervailing effect: improved AI capability can induce workers with low verification reliability to over-delegate, thereby reducing quality; see also Figure \ref{fig:high_AI}.